 Q: What is the main worship service like?

 We have what might be called a blended service where the group singing is concerned.
 We use a hymnal that contains an assortment of the great hymns of the faith as well as some newer songs.
-A mini-orchestra aids us as we sing to and about the Lord.
+A mini-orchestra aids us as we sing to and about our triune god.
 We will at times have responsive readings and on occasion we will recite the Apostles’ Creed together.
 Prior to their departure to Children’s Church, the kids are with us during the greater part of the singing, leaving before the sermon after a Children’s Message.
-The first Sunday of the month we celebrate the Lord’s Supper together, inviting non-members as well.
-Have a look at this week’s order of worship.
+The first and third Sundays of the month we celebrate the Lord’s Supper together, inviting non-members as well.

 Q: What is the preaching like at Providence Church?

 Our style of preaching is known as expository preaching, whereby we start with the Bible to first understand its meaning and then apply that meaning in today’s context as we see how the Bible is relevant for us.
+Typically, Sunday morning sermons systematically go through a book of the Bible.
 Samples can be found on the Sermons page.